Rat problem ‘causing distress’ to ‘petrified’ Peterborough residents as area ‘overrun’ by rodents

 Emmy Dean, 37, from Overland Mews, off Whittlesey Road, in Stanground, claims that rats, coming from the bin store in the car park outside her rented flat, have been seen “climbing walls and drainpipes” and spotted on “window ledges and nesting in cars”.

-Emmy, who lives with her eight-year-old son, says that despite residents making several complaints to housing provider Hyde, the “rat problem” has not been resolved.
+Emmy, who lives with her eight-year-old son, says that despite residents making several complaints to housing provider Hyde, the “rat problem” has not been resolved fully.

 Most Popular

-After the Peterborough Telegraph contacted Hyde, the bin store has been cleared.
+After the Peterborough Telegraph contacted Hyde, the mum-of-one says the bin store has since been cleared.

 The housing body says it’s now also implementing a pest control programme, with future plans to cut back hedges and redesign the bin store to “reduce the chances of any further pest issues”.